 “We are setting up a new facility at Nashik to double the production of Tejas fighters to 16 from 8 per year,” HAL Chairman and Managing Director, R. Madhavan, said.

 Notably, HAL has so far failed to meet the eight aircraft per annum quota.
-The Indian Ministry of Defense (MOD) placed an initial order for 40 Tejas LCA Mark-I with HAL, of which 20 Tejas LCA in initial operational configuration — 16 fighters and four trainers — have been produced so far.Enjoying this article?
+The Indian Ministry of Defense (MOD) placed an initial order for 40 Tejas LCA Mark-I with HAL, of which 12 Tejas LCA in initial operational configuration have been delivery to the Indian Air Force to date.Enjoying this article?
 Click here to subscribe for full access.
 Just $5 a month.

 The follow-on production of 20 more Tejas LCA is pending final operational clearance (FOC) of the fighter jet by the Indian Aeronautical Development Agency, expected to take occur in the coming months.
 In another step toward FOC, the Tejas for the first time conducted a hot refueling trial earlier this year.
 Tejas LCA also participated in the Indian Air Force’s Gaganshakti 2018 air combat exercise this summer, which involved 1,100 aircraft and 15,000 military personnel.

 The Tejas LCA is a supersonic, single-seat, single-engine multirole light fighter aircraft that has been under development by the Aeronautical Development Agency in cooperation with HAL since the early 1980s.
 Given the drawn out development cycle, the IAF had to repeatedly revise its requirements for the fourth-generation fighter.
 As I noted previously, the IAF has repeatedly stated that the aircraft’s Mark-I variant does not meet the service’s specifications: